 Once the data has been exported, the Data Export command will transfer the data to a MySQL instance that drives the web app.

 In this demo, we have seen how Qubole helps in creating a data pipeline.
-Using different tools and connectors, we can import the data into Qubole, run various analysis and the export the result to your favorite visualization engine.
-It enables the data engineers to focus on streamlining data-pipelines instead of cluster management.
+Using different tools and connectors, we can import the data into Qubole, run various analyses, and export the result to your favorite visualization engine.
+It enables the data engineers to focus on streamlining data pipelines instead of cluster management.
 In the next section, we’ll use the Qubole Scheduler to deploy the complete data pipeline.